lowply/coffee/README.md

 [Facebook](https://www.facebook.com/bluebottlecoffee) /
 [Twitter](https://twitter.com/bluebottlejapan)

-They have six shops now, but only Kiyosumi Shirakawa shop seems to have a roster.
+They have six shops in Tokyo now, but it seems that only Kiyosumi Shirakawa shop has a roster.
 There might be a long queue on weekends, so be ready.

-## West Tokyo

 ## NOZY COFFEE - Mishuku :star::star::star:
 [Website](http://www.nozycoffee.jp/index2.php) /